 \section{Introduction}

 Since 2020, approximately 80\% of online misinformation verified by fact-checkers has been multimodal, combining text with images, videos, or audio \citep{dufour2024ammeba}.
-Debunking multimodal misinformation is challenging and time-consuming for human fact-checkers \citep{silverman2013verification,bellingcat2021,10017287,khan2024debunking}.
-It typically involves performing several sub-tasks and utilizing specialized tools like satellite imagery providers and sun angle calculators \citep{bellingcat2021,10017287,khan2024debunking}.
-Additionally, it requires expert knowledge of specific languages and cultural contexts \citep{silverman2013verification}.
-This work specifically targets the two most common categories of image-based misinformation \citep{dufour2024ammeba}: (1) out-of-context (OOC) misinformation, where authentic images are paired with false claims about their date, location, or the people and events depicted; and (2) false claims paired with manipulated or fake images.
+Debunking multimodal misinformation is time-consuming for human fact-checkers \citep{silverman2013verification,khan2024debunking}.
+It typically involves performing several subtasks and using specialized tools, such as satellite and street-view imagery \citep{bellingcat2021,10017287,khan2024debunking}.
+Additionally, it requires expert knowledge of specific languages and cultures \citep{silverman2013verification}.
+This work targets the two most common categories of image-based misinformation \citep{dufour2024ammeba}: (1) out-of-context misinformation, where false captions misrepresent authentic images; and (2) misinformation using manipulated or fake images.

-Multimodal automated fact-checking (AFC) assists human fact-checkers by automating parts of their workflow \citep{akhtar-etal-2023-multimodal}.
-Several datasets have been proposed for multimodal AFC.
+Multimodal automated fact-checking (AFC) assists human fact-checkers in verifying multimodal misinformation \citep{akhtar-etal-2023-multimodal}.
+Several datasets have been proposed.
 Synthetic datasets, on the one hand, are large and scalable \citep{luo-etal-2021-newsclippings,10440475} but cannot fully mimic real-world misinformation.
-On the other hand, real-world datasets consist of claims verified by human fact-checkers, but these datasets tend to be much smaller \citep{zlatkova-etal-2019-fact,10.1145/3539618.3591896,papadopoulos2024verite,tonglet-etal-2024-image}.
-Existing real-world datasets suffer from additional limitations.
+On the other hand, datasets consisting of real-world multimodal claims tend to be much smaller \citep{cheema-etal-2022-mm,10.1145/3539618.3591896,papadopoulos2024verite}.
 While multimodal misinformation is a global problem, these datasets cover only one or two languages and lack geographic diversity.
-Furthermore, the human fact-checking workflow involves several intermediate tasks before providing a verdict.
-However, the real-world datasets fail to account for most of these intermediate tasks.
+Furthermore, most datasets cover only the verdict prediction task, whereas the human fact-checking workflow involves several intermediate tasks.